What is Accrued Revenue?

-This concept is required in order to match revenues with expenses properly.
+This concept is required to match revenues with expenses properly.
 The absence of such revenue may result in presenting excessively low initial revenue and low profits levels for a business, which does not indicate the true picture of the entity.
-Also, not using such revenue may results in lumpier revenue and profit recognition as revenues are only be recorded when invoices are issued which happens typically after longer intervals.
+Also, not using such revenue may results in lumpier revenue and profit recognition as revenues are only be recorded when invoices are issued, which happens typically after longer intervals.

 #2 – Recording in the Financial Statements

 It includes items that do not appear in the general ledger at the end of the reporting period.
 When a company records accrued service revenue, the other party will record an accrued expense for the particular transaction and is a liability on the balance sheet.
-Since such revenues are not yet in the company’s general ledger, they will not appear on the company financial statements unless an adjusting journal entry is recorded prior to preparing of the financial statements.
+Since such revenues are not yet in the company’s general ledger, they will not appear on the company financial statements unless an adjusting journal entry is recorded before preparing the financial statements.

 Accrued Revenue Examples